 How Fermented Plant Extracts Fit Into Soil Management

-Effective soil management is based on understanding soil as a complex system rather than a collection of isolated inputs.
+Effective soil management is based on understanding soil as a living system rather than a collection of isolated inputs.
 Soil fertility, structure, water availability, organic matter, and biological activity all interact over time.
-Fermented plant extracts are used within this broader context as supportive inputs that integrate plant-derived organic material into soil systems.

 Understanding soil inputs